mmckee4d/enterpriseape/README.md

 Enterprise Ape
 ============

-This is a powerfull ape!
+This is a powerful ape!
 ---------------------

 ### Welcome to the repository